vokal/dominatr-grunt/README.md

 ## Changelog

+#### 3.0.0 Run jshint with tests, fail drone builds

+To upgrade, make sure the jshint report you get when running local tests comes back clean.
+Projects that may have previously passed on drone will now fail if they have jshint errors.

+Additionally, jshint will no longer fail tasks during `grunt watch`.

 #### 2.4.2 More minification, deferred JS loading, optimize workflow

 To upgrade, replace all `script` tag logic at the bottom of your `index.html` file with the following: